-A penile fracture may occur during sex.
+A penile fracture is a rare and alarming injury that may occur during sexual intercourse.

 A penile fracture is not the same as a break in a bone.
 Instead, it is a rupture in the two areas of the penis responsible for erections: the corpora cavernosa and the penile sheath.

 Because the injury can cause long-lasting damage to a man's sexual and urinary function, it is important to seek emergency medical attention.

 A penile fracture is a painful injury that usually occurs in the lower two-thirds of the penis.